DayeonLeeTech/azure-network-traffic-analysis/README.md

 </p>

 ## Introduction
 This lab demonstrates the deployment of cloud-based virtual machines (VMs) in Azure and the analysis of network traffic using Wireshark.
-By configuring a virtual network and implementing Network Security Group (NSG) rules were implemented to simulate real-world scenarios to observe and secure various protocols, including ICMP, SSH, DNS, DHCP, and RDP.
+By configuring a virtual network and implementing Network Security Group (NSG) rules to simulate real-world scenarios to observe and secure various protocols, including ICMP, SSH, DNS, DHCP, and RDP.

 ---